Last Updated on 10th August 2020

 1. Charity Licensing

 A lot of charity and non-profit organisations have mobile workers, always out and about.
-By migrating to Cloud Services technology is no longer a barrier.
-Office 365 allows for files and folders to be synced across all devices and accessed wherever you are.
+By migrating to Cloud Services, technology is no longer a barrier.
+Microsoft 365 allows for files and folders to be synced across all devices and accessed wherever you are.
 You could begin a Word document on your laptop in the office and then complete it on the train on the way to a meeting on your tablet.

-By migrating your emails to the Cloud and Office 365 you will no longer have the hefty hardware costs that come with replacing your Exchange server.
+By migrating your emails to the Cloud and Microsoft 365 you will no longer have the hefty hardware costs that come with replacing your Exchange server.
 Plus, you will no longer have to worry about paying for the heating, cooling or power of that server.